danog/MadelineProto/README.md

 This project can run on PHP 7 and HHVM, only 64 bit systems are supported ATM.

-Also note that MadelineProto will perform better if a big math extension like gmp or bcmath is installed.
+Also note that MadelineProto will perform better if python and a big math extension like gmp or bcmath are installed.

 This project is in beta state.